samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 This option consumes the CPU and thus it slow down every other process that is taking place, and you might notice blender lagging because of this.

 It doesn't really make sense to keep running the node tree even if you aren't changing anything in it.
-So you really shouldn't be using that node except for some limited situations which is the situation where all other options fails to do the job that it is required to do, and we will give an example for that at the end.
+So you really shouldn't be using that node except for some limited situations which is the situation where all other options fails, and we will give an example for that at the end.

-### Tree Changed:
+#### Tree Changed:

 This option will run the node tree whenever you add or remove a node to the current node tree.